 Feel free to read the following and mock us incessantly.
-Honest mistake.
+Honest mistake, but this should inspire you to visit the tree, before it does actually fall for good.

 RIP, Kalaloch Tree?